AboutTime Technologies Terms and Conditions of the End User License Agreement

 (b) Following execution of this Agreement, AboutTime may provide maintenance and technical support services for the Product ("Maintenance Services") subject to the Terms and Conditions for Software Maintenance and Technical Support Services ("Maintenance Terms") attached hereto as Attachment C.

-(a) General Payment Provisions.
-Customer shall pay AboutTime the sum set forth in this Agreement as consideration for the licenses and services provided under this Agreement.
-Full payment is due upon receipt of invoice, unless alternative payment terms are established.
+General Payment Provisions.
+Customer shall pay AboutTime the sum set forth in this Agreement as consideration for the system and licenses and services provided under this Agreement.
+Control Center version 6.0+ includes an integrated payment engine, allowing customers to self-serve 24/7/365 and pay for additional employee licenses, renew annual software support and maintenance contracts, etc. For other services, full payment is due upon receipt of invoice, unless alternative payment terms are established.
+Customers must have one employee license (temporary or permanent) for each active employee in AboutTime.

 5. Intellectual Property Rights and License Restrictions.
 The Product, and all components thereof, is and shall at all times remain, the sole and exclusive property of AboutTime or its licensors, including, without limitation, all worldwide Intellectual Property Rights embodied in, related to, or represented by, the Product or any version thereof.
 "Intellectual Property Rights" means, collectively, rights under patent, trademark, copyright and trade secret laws, and any other intellectual property or proprietary rights recognized in any country or jurisdiction worldwide, including moral rights and similar rights.